ZainZ004/DeepPBS/README.md

 ## Run training

-Download and place the data avilability number 2 somewhere on your system and configure the path in `/run/config.json` (`"data_dir"`).
+Download and place the data availability number 2 somewhere on your system and configure the path in `/run/config.json` (`"data_dir"`).
 Also configure the `"output_path"` as you wish.

 run `./submit_cross.sh` .
-This will submit 5 cross-validation models to train simultaneaously.
+This will submit 5 cross-validation models to train simultaneously.
 Modify this script according to your need.

+## Troubleshooting

+### Common Issues

+1. **CUDA Version Mismatch**: Ensure your system CUDA version matches the PyTorch CUDA version (12.9 recommended)
+2. **Memory Issues**: For large structures, consider reducing batch size or using CPU-only mode
+3. **Docker GPU Access**: Ensure NVIDIA Container Toolkit is installed for GPU support in Docker
+4. **Permission Errors**: Make sure you have proper permissions for the output directories

+### Performance Tips
+- Use GPU-enabled Docker images for faster processing
+- Parallelize processing for multiple structures using job arrays
+- Consider using the `-m` flag to skip interpretability calculations for faster prediction-only runs

+### Getting Help
+- Check the [GitHub Issues](https://github.com/ZainZ004/DeepPBS/issues) for known problems
+- For the original repository: [timkartar/DeepPBS/issues](https://github.com/timkartar/DeepPBS/issues)